SharukhFardin/Company-Document-Digitization-OCR-and-Employee-Management-with-Django/README.md

 # Document-Digitization-Management
 This is the Project that I did for my CSE327 (Software Engineering Course) under Nabeel sir(NBM) in NSU.
-I used Django framework with other necessary frontend and backend technologies for this.
+As the name suggests, this project helps the employees of an organization to degitalize all the written documents in a way that the informations can be fetched whenever it is necessary (OCR - Optical Character Recogniiton).
+An admin panel is there for managing the organizations structure.
+Django framework with other necessary frontend and backend technologies are used in this project.